OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       This is VBox bug in CPU _into_ command processing, just update QSINIT to more fresh version.

-   EFI version works in QEMU only (with TianoCore), but even here small bugs still possible (at least CPU _xlat_ command cause troubles in amd64 compatible mode emulation).
+    - EFI version works in QEMU (with TianoCore), with possible small bugs (CPU _xlat_ command looks unstable when 64-bit mode is on).

+    - in VBox make sure, that 64-bit EFI firmware is launched.
+OS selection "Other" + "Unknown 64 bit" may help.

  * note, that huge USB HDDs can be non-operable via BIOS, especially on old motherboards.
 Only a starting part of disk can be readed, up to 128Gb,